wadt2020/wadt2020.github.io/index.md

  25th INTERNATIONAL WORKSHOP ON ALGEBRAIC DEVELOPMENT TECHNIQUES 2020

-As a physical meeting, the 25th International Workshop on Algebraic Development Techniques 2020 will be co-located with ETAPS 2020 in Dublin.

-As ETAPS 2020 has been postponed due the pandemic, WADT 2020 will additionally happen as a virtual workshop, where a subset of the accepted abstracts will be presented.
+As ETAPS 2020 has been cancelled due the pandemic, WADT 2020 has happened as a virtual workshop, where a subset of the accepted abstracts will be presented.

 ## Programme of the Virtual Worskhop, 29.4.2020, via Zoom: 964-7789-3574